 -

 Understand the Context: Before blindly applying the floor function, take a moment to understand the context of the problem.
 Are you dealing with physical quantities, financial values, or abstract mathematical concepts?
 The context can influence how you interpret the whole number and what it represents.
-For example, if you're calculating the number of boxes needed to ship items, you might need to round up to the nearest whole number (using the ceiling function) to ensure all items are shipped, even if the last box is not completely full.
+As an example, if you're calculating the number of boxes needed to ship items, you might need to round up to the nearest whole number (using the ceiling function) to ensure all items are shipped, even if the last box is not completely full.

 -